Hena Rodríguez

-Hena Rodríguez (20 May 1915 – 17 April 1997) was one of the first Colombian women to become a sculptor.
+Hena Rodríguez Parra (20 May 1915 – 17 April 1997) was one of the first Colombian women to become a sculptor.
 She taught at the National University of Colombia and University of Los Andes, before becoming the founding dean of the Faculty of Arts at the latter institution.
 Her sculpture Cabeza de Negra is in the collection of the Colombian National Museum and the painting Espalda is part of the Art Collection of the Bank of the Republic.